KenanAegean/Bitmapify-Image-Dithering/README.md

 - **Download Options**: Save your creations as high-quality **PNG** or **SVG** images.
 - **Instant Preview**: Enjoy live rendering of adjustments in real time.
 - **Offline Support**: Leverages a service worker for caching, ensuring the app works without an internet connection.
-- **Fully Client-Side**: Your images are processed locally with no data uploaded to any server.
+- **Fully Client-Side**: All image processing is done locally, with no data uploaded to any server.

----

-## 🆕 Latest Changes

-- **New Dithering Options**: Added `Vertical Stripes` and `Diagonal Lines` modes to diversify bitmap patterns.
-- **Enhanced Visual Controls**: Introduced adjustable **Pixelation** and **Sharpness** controls for refined image processing.
-- **Invert Colors Toggle**: Now you can quickly flip the black-and-white output with a single click.
-- **Gamma Correction**: Fine-tune the gamma settings to achieve better tonal distribution.
-- **Improved Offline Experience**: Updated service worker configuration for more reliable offline access.

 ---